 Step 1: Import Video Clips into iMovie

-If you have recorded the video clips with the use of a video cam, then connect the camera to the Mac and open the app.
+If you have recorded the video clips with the use of a videocam, then connect the camera to the Mac and open the app.
 You can import the videos by manually selecting the clips that will be part of the YouTube video.

 Step 2: Edit the Video Clips

 Once you have all the clips that you need, the next step is to edit YouTube videos in iMovie.
 When you import the clips, you have created an Event in the app.
-If you want to include a clip in your final video, just drag the file to the project browser where you can edit the video.
+If you want to include a clip in your final video, just drag the file to the project browser, where you can edit the video.

 Step 3: Enhance the Video

 Once you have edited the video, you can then add background music, themes, sound effects, onscreen text, transitions between clips, and photos.
 The best thing about iMovie is that it comes with a sound effects library.
 It also allows you to upload audio from your iTunes library, iLife, and GarageBand.

-Organize videos: You also can rearrange video clips in timeline.
+Organize videos: You also can rearrange video clips in the timeline.
 Just drag the video on the timeline to wherever you want.

-Step 4: Export and Upload
+Step 4: Export and Upload the Video to YouTube

 When you edit YouTube videos in iMovie, you have the option to export the video straight to the video streaming website.
 All you need to do is to click on the Share button found at the top of the screen.
 Then select YouTube.
-Add your YouTube account in iMovies by entering your username and password.
+Add your YouTube account in iMovie by entering your username and password.
 Then you choose a title, description, and tags for the video.